 In the past, we’ve stressed the importance of the user experience as a way to influence users’ decisions regarding a product.
-From user onboarding to converting a free user to a paid customer, the user experience has to be solid.
+From user onboarding to converting a free user to a paid customer, the user experience has to be solid for your go-to-market strategy (GTM strategy).
 In our effort to better understand how successful SaaS companies treat their user experience, we talked to Scott Tousley, a senior team lead for user acquisition for all of HubSpot’s products.

-Scott lives in San Diego, California, and at HubSpot, his team’s goal is to acquire free users for HubSpot at scale.
+Scott lives in San Diego, California, and at HubSpot, his team’s goal is to support the company’s Go-to-Market strategy (GTM Strategy) by approaching the target markets and acquiring new users.
 As Scott told us: “Right now, there are two core acquisition channels at HubSpot, SEO and paid and that accounts for the vast majority of leads coming in every month for HubSpot.”

-Getting more leads for a tremendous inbound machine such as HubSpot may seem like an easy thing to do, but it’s not.
+Getting more leads for a tremendous inbound marketing strategy machine such as HubSpot’s may seem like an easy thing to do, but it’s not.
 According to Scott, “It’s our team’s responsibility to come up with new acquisition channels that we can diversify our acquisition portfolio.”
-How can you come up with new acquisition channels and diversify your acquisition portfolio, in a time where most channels seem to be saturated?
+How can you come up with new acquisition channels for your Go-to-Market strategy and diversify your acquisition portfolio, in a time where most marketing channels seem to be saturated?

 Why Diversifying your Acquisition Portfolio is Important?

 According to research by ProfitWell, customer acquisition cost (CAC) is up nearly 50% in the last five years.
 Besides, most traction channels for SaaS have already been saturated.
 So it is easy to understand that acquisition is getting harder.
-Thus, companies like HubSpot which master the inbound game, need to find new ways to attract new users.
+Thus, companies like HubSpot which master the inbound game, need to find new ways to attract new users and enhance their Go-to-Market, their marketing and business plan.

 With more than 7.4 million visitors (traffic estimation, according to Ahrefs) monthly, HubSpot’s website is probably one of the most visited websites in the marketing and sales industry.
-HubSpot was among the first companies that invested in the inbound way of generating leads.
-However, today, the company is trying to diversify itself from the organic and paid acquisition channels.
+HubSpot was among the first new products that invested in the inbound way of generating leads.
+However, today, the company is trying to diversify itself from the organic and paid acquisition channels to deliver its value proposition in new markets.

 As Scott correctly told us: “You can think of it as an investment portfolio; you are holding stock in Facebook, and you are holding stock in Google, and those are the two only stocks you own.
 You have a very risky portfolio.”
-It is in fact that using only those two channels as a way to generate new leads can be risky.
+It is a fact that using only those two channels as a way to generate new leads can be risky.
+A marketing plan or a Go-to-Market strategy should not be tied to only one channel.

 Data shows that 49% of all Google searches across various devices result in no click.
 Besides, Facebook’s user growth has taken a hit since users have started dropping for the first time in years.
-Thus, betting solely on those two channels for user acquisition doesn’t seem like a smart thing to do.
-After all, we’ve how companies lost their power or even shut down their doors after updates or changes in one of those two channels.
+Thus, betting solely on Google and Social media channels for user acquisition doesn’t seem like a smart thing to do when planning your product launch.
+After all, we’ve seen how companies lost their power or even shut down their doors after updates or changes in one of those two channels.
+It should be part of your business roadmap to diversify your sales strategy towards your target audience immediately.

 For a platform like HubSpot—with many different products for marketing and sales—qualifying a new user might be tricky.
-This may be the reason why HubSpot is using different pricing models, which partly work as acquisition models.
-According to Scott, “the reason why HubSpot is testing different models like the freemium or the free trial is mainly because that is the evolution of the business.”
+This may be the reason why HubSpot is using different pricing strategy-ies across buyer personas, which partly work as an acquisition model that builds competitive advantage.
+According to Scott, “the reason why HubSpot is testing different models like the freemium or the free trial is mainly because that is the evolution of the business and we need to adapt our action plan as well.”

-But, it’s another thing qualifying a user on marketing or sales level, and another qualifying them on a product level.
-Moreover, besides qualification, a company must be in a position to see the differences between those three types of leads.
+But, it’s another thing to qualify a user on marketing or sales level, and another to qualify them on a product level.
+Moreover, besides qualification, a company must be in a a position to see the differences between those three types of leads and adapt their Go-to-Market strategy.
 For example, there might be a difference in the rate at which product qualified leads (PQLs) convert for a SaaS company.

 As Scott told us, “PQLs will convert the highest.
-The reason for that is pretty simple: No one likes to have someone else convince them on why they should sign up for something or why they should buy something.
-They convince themselves.”
+The reason for that is pretty simple: No one likes to have someone else convince them on why they should sign up for something or why they should buy something to deal with their pain points.
+They convince themselves.
+That’s the sales process if we can name it like that”

 It is in fact that users nowadays prefer to self-serve and self-educate themselves.
 This is probably the reason why a 2015 Forrester report found that nearly 75% of B2B buyers say that they prefer to buy from a website than from a salesperson.
 The fact that users want to control their experience is also why PQLs have become significantly important for SaaS companies.